 - Third, that the breach caused harm to the plaintiff; and

 Duty, breach, causation, and damages are the cornerstone of almost every personal injury claim.

 The grocery store has a duty to keep the store free of dangerous conditions.
 If the store fails to properly clean up a spilled container of ketchup, they have breached this duty to their visitors.
 A victim could slip and fall, sustaining serious injuries, due to their breach of duty.
 This would result in financial and possibly even non-economic damages.
 The grocery store would be negligent.

 The burden of proof refers to the obligation of the plaintiff to provide evidence of his or her allegations to be credible and valid — at least within a reasonable doubt.
 There are many thresholds of proof that may be applicable regarding the kind of case being pursued.

-Regarding a personal injury case, the burden of proof is usually that a plaintiff should prove through establishing evidence that the defendant is liable for damages.
+Regarding a personal injury case in Utah, the burden of proof is usually that a plaintiff should prove through establishing evidence that the defendant is liable for damages.

 Strict liability is a legal theory that imposes liability for specific acts or injuries resulting in damage, despite evidence of fault.
 This is usually used in claims involving defective products to hold manufacturers liable for damages sustained from using their products.
 With strict reliability, the burden of proof is placed upon the defendant, who then has to prove that they are not liable as opposed to the plaintiff having to provide evidence of fault.